What Is the TOEFL Test?

 This retake policy will be enforced even if a violation is not immediately identified (for example, inconsistent registration information).

-- If the violation is not identified until after your scores have been reported, your scores will be canceled.
+- If the violation is not identified until after your scores have been reported, your scores will be cancelled.
 You and any score recipients will be notified by a cancellation letter, and your test fee will not be refunded.

 What Does the TOEFL Test Cost?